 - Demoted to Extra: In the musical theater adaptation, they appear simply as black-robed figures wearing white masks and are never indicated to be their manga counterparts.

-- Hero Killer: Every single one of them provides a major threat to the heroes.
+- Hero Killer: Every single one of the five provides a major threat to the heroes, with three of them managing to actually defeat their opponents (and one of those would have defeated his opponent's reinforcements if not by his illness).
 They are among Orochimaru's finest warriors after all.

 - Killed Off for Real: All of them, despite all being young.